 - ALUMNI GROUPS

 ABOUT THE SHOW

-The Oxford Imps' show "Pun and Games" is their own blend of clever, light-hearted, family-friendly improvised comedy.
-Each show is comprised of improvised sketches, games, stories and songs, culminating in an improvised mini-play, which can vary from Shakespeare to James Bond to Broadway-style musicals!
-"Pun and Games" is an improvised sketch show packed full of quick wit and boundless energy that will kick-start your comedy engine.
+The Oxford Imps' show is their own blend of clever, light-hearted, family-friendly improvised comedy.
+Each show is comprised of improvised sketches, games, stories and songs, culminating in an improvised mini-play, which can vary from Shakespeare plays to Broadway-style musicals!
+This year featuring guest improvisers from all over the globe, to make a show that is packed full of quick wit and boundless energy, to kick-start your comedy engine!

 TEN THINGS YOU DIDN'T KNOW...

 - They're not all students: Auditions are open to all from town and gown, and members have included University lecturers, a dictionary writer, Jam Factory manager, film-makers, a primary school teacher, baristas, political analysts, and East Oxford slam poets.

 - They’ve played anywhere – musical festivals, ski resorts, allotment associations, and one 80th birthday in a living room.

 - In New York they performed at the Magnet Theatre and UCB East, and in Nashville at the Belcourt Theatre.